osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 ### Queuing Delay in Asynchronous Communication ###

 As described above, when a bus is periodic (has a **Period** property association), the period is used to determine the worst-case sampling delay.
-When a bus does not have a period, a sender may need to be wait for other uses to finish sending data on the bus before it can access it.
+When a bus does not have a period, a sender may need to wait for other users of the bus to finish sending data on the bus before it can access it.
 Analysis computes the worst-case queuing delay based on the **Transmission_Time** property of the bus and the **Data_Size** of the information that flows over the bus.
 Specifically, the maximum queuing delay for a connection is the sum off all the maximum transmission times for any other connections bound to the bus.
-The data sizes for the communications includes the data overhead imposed by the bus, connections, and any higher-level protocols (virtual buses) encountered.
+The data sizes for the communication includes the data overhead imposed by the bus, connections, and any higher-level protocols (virtual buses) encountered.

 > Buses with a period will always have a non-zero sampling delay and no queuing delay.
 >